Please Explain: WARM and COOL

 You've probably learned that reds, oranges and yellows are warm colors, while greens, blues and violets are cool colors.

-Warm Spring and Warm Autumn have colors that one might call green, blue or violet; Cool Winter and Cool Summer have colors that one might call red, orange or yellow.
+True (Warm) Spring and True (Warm) Autumn have colors that one might call green, blue or violet; True (Cool) Winter and True (Cool) Summer have colors that one might call red, orange or yellow.

 How can this be?